smchugg16/RacingGameScoreAnalysis/README.md

 With this project, I had a few questions to potential analysis:
 Is there any difference in average score between Consoles?
-Is there a bias towards "Retro" vs. "Modern" games?
-(Pre-2008 vs. 2009-Today) Which genres (Arcade, Simulation, Rally) score highest?
+Is there a bias towards "Retro" vs. "Modern" games (Pre-2008 vs. 2009-Today)?
+Which genres (Arcade, Simulation, Rally) score highest?
 Which popular series has the highest average score?
 What years have the most games on the list?